 For example, you can file a complaint if you want to immigrate to Québec, so long as your complaint concerns a public service of the Government of Québec, in other words, a department, an agency or a health and social services institution.

-A complaint to the Québec Ombudsman is usually filed by the person who personally experienced the situation for which the complaint was lodged.
-The complaint can also be filed by a family member.
-A complaint can concern either a failing or infringement of rights by a department or an agency of the Government of Québec, or a lapse within the health and social services network.
-Note that in the latter case, most of the time the Québec Ombudsman acts as a second level of recourse, after a complaint has been filed with the local or regional service quality and complaints commissioner.
+Complaints to the Québec Ombudsman are usually filed by the person who experienced the situation in question.
+Complaints can also be filed by a friend or family member (with the person’s consent if they are considered competent) about a failing or infringement of rights by a department or an agency of the Government of Québec.
+Complaints can also be about flaws within the health and social services network.
+In such a case, the Québec Ombudsman acts as a second level of recourse, after the service quality and complaints commissioner.

-A report is made by someone who has witnessed shortcomings or injustice in public services, whether a government department or agency or a body or an institution within the health and social services network.
-The report is made with the well-being of the persons concerned in mind.
+Reports are made by someone who has witnessed shortcomings or injustice in public services.
+Do you feel that the rights of an individual or of a group of individuals have been breached by the health and social services network?
+You can report for the well-being of the persons concerned.
 Whatever the sector, we act directly on the front line.

 The formalities for filing a complaint or report are very simple and cost-free.
-All investigations are conducted confidentially.
+Contact us now.